ckhmer1/node-red-contrib-alexa-virtual-smarthome/README.md

 #### Create a Lambda Function

-Go to https://aws.amazon.com and create a lambda function for the skill.
-See the [Host a Custom Skill as an AWS Lambda Function](https://developer.amazon.com/en-US/docs/alexa/custom-skills/host-a-custom-skill-as-an-aws-lambda-function.html) for more info.
+To create a lambda function for the skill, use the following steps ([Host a Custom Skill as an AWS Lambda Function](https://developer.amazon.com/en-US/docs/alexa/custom-skills/host-a-custom-skill-as-an-aws-lambda-function.html) for more info):

 ##### Create an IAM Role for Lambda